iann0036/tf-cfn-provider/docs/providers/openstack/IdentityRoleV3.md

 ## Properties

-TBC
+`Name` - The name of the role.

+`DomainId` - (Optional) The domain the role belongs to.

+`Region` - (Optional) The region in which to obtain the V3 Keystone client.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new Role.

 ## Return Values

 ### Fn::GetAtt

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`DomainId` - See Argument Reference above.
+`DomainId` - See Properties above.

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

 ## See Also